 It's worth taking a look back.
 Göttweig Abbey is resplendent on the Austrian Monte Casino.

-The Roman town of Mautern is reached after just under an hour.
+The Roman town of Mautern is reached after just less than one hour.

 The originally gothic parish church of St. Stephan shines in a baroque dress.
 In the foreground a Roman wall (with the exception of the fire station).

-The gothic choir in the interior of the Stephanskirche is still clearly visible.
+The gothic choir in the interior of St. Stephan is still clearly visible.

 St. Nepomuk on the left side welcomes us.